carpentries/instructor-training/_episodes/14-learning-objectives.md

   </tr>
 </table>

-This infrographic helps vizualize Bloom's taxonomy and some of the vebs that correspond to the levels of learning.
-There are many more infographics available that descirbe the levels in more or less detail.
+This infographic helps vizualize Bloom's taxonomy and some of the verbs that correspond to the levels of learning.
+There are many more infographics available that describe the levels in more or less detail.

 ![Blooms Taxonomy](../fig/bloomstaxonomy.png)